w3c/cogai/README.md

 The initial focus is to describe the aims for a sequence of demonstrators, to collaborate on the scenarios, detailed use cases, and associated datasets, and to identify and discuss questions that arise in this work.
 We also are working on a formal specification of the chunk data and rules format with a view to its standardisation.

+## Positioning relative to existing approaches to AI

+Traditional AI focuses on symbolic representations of knowledge and on mathematical logic, e.g. Expert Systems and the Semantic Web.
+Deep Learning, by contrast, focuses on statistical models implemented as multi-layer neural networks.
+Both approaches have their weaknesses.
+Symbolic AI has difficulties with the uncertainties and inconsistencies commonplace in everyday situations.
+The reliance on manual knowledge engineering is a big bottleneck.
+Deep Learning has problems with recognising what’s salient, the need for very large data sets for training, and difficulties with generalisation.
+Symbolic AI and Deep Learning are associated with siloed communities that typify modern science in which researchers are discouraged from interdisciplinary studies.

+Cognitive AI attempts to address these weaknesses through mimicking human thought, taking inspiration from over 500 million years of neural evolution and decades of work across the cognitive sciences.
+This involves the combination of symbolic and statistical approaches using functional models of the human brain, including the cortex, basal ganglia, cerebellum and limbic system.
+Human memory is modelled in terms of symbolic graphs with embedded statistics reflecting prior knowledge and past experience.
+Human reasoning is not based upon logic, nor on the laws of probability, but rather on mental models of what is possible, along with the use of metaphors and analogies.

+Research challenges include mimicry, emotional intelligence and natural language.
+Mimicry is key to social interaction, e.g. a baby learning to smile at its mother, and young children learning to speak.
+Emotional control of cognition determines what is important, and plays a key role in how we learn, reason and act.
+Natural language is important for both communication and for learning and the means to break free from the manual programming bottleneck.

 ## Historical context

 AI lacks a precise agreed definition, but loosely speaking, it is about replicating intelligent behaviour, including perception, reasoning and action.
 There are many sub-fields of AI, e.g. logic and formal semantics, artificial neural networks, rule-based approaches including expert systems, statistical approaches including Bayesian networks and Markov chains, and a wide variety of approaches to search, pattern recognition and machine learning.
 Cognitive AI seeks to exploit work across the cognitive sciences on the organising principles of the human mind.